philtoms/dom-circuit/README.md

 The state machine acts like a live circuit connected to the DOM.
 Element events generate signals that drive state change through reducers that feed back into the circuit.
 Reduced signals propagate through the circuit until they arrive, fully reduced, at the circuit terminal.

+## Opinionated - intentional and small

+The document object model is mature, powerful, highly efficient and pre-loaded into every modern browser.
+So why do we go out of our way to abstract over it when what we nearly always need is a bit of judicious scripting bound to selected elements?
+Perhaps its because the DOM doesn't really do application state management.
+Thats the responsibility of the application and its likely the root cause of all of this excessive abstraction.

+`dom-circuit` is designed to work _with_ the DOM rather than abstract over it.
+If you need to update the DOM, use the DOM API.
+If you need to control _when_ to update it, use this little state machine.

 Given some Markup

 ```html